zengzhi2015/Udacity-MLND/Capstone/Report.md

 #### 3.2.5 The pipeline

 The output of the merged network consists of three maps: the classification map, the regression map, and the region proposal map.
 These maps can be easily back-project to the raw image plane by padding operation only since the neural network do not contain any pooling layers.
 The code for these step is contained in section 2.2.1-2.2.2 in the [IPython notebook file](./program/Recognition.ipynb).
-Following is an example image.
+Figure 18 is an example image.

-![alt text][image18]

-Figure 18.
-Example image.
+![Example image.][image18]

 To visualize the classification map and the region proposal map in a concise way, we label pixels of each class with a unique color.
-The correspondence between each color and the associated class is shown in the following color bar.
+The correspondence between each color and the associated class is shown in Figure 19.

-![alt text][image19]

-Figure 19.
-The color bar.
+![The color bar.][image19]

 The result of the region proposal network is a binary map.
 I use it as a mask for the classification map.
-A typical classification map with region proposal map as its mask is shown bellow.
+A typical classification map with region proposal map as its mask is shown in Figure 20.
 The code for these step is contained in section 2.2.3 in the [IPython notebook file](./program/Recognition.ipynb).

-![alt text][image20]

-Figure 20.
-The classification map with the region proposal map as its mask.
+![The classification map with the region proposal map as its mask.][image20]

 One can see that the region proposal map may contain noise.
 Hence, to obtain all digit locations accurately, we need to fine tune the region proposal map.
 Since digits are seldom overlapped with each other, we basically have two ways to modify the region proposal map.
 The first one is using the median filter.
 The second one is using the regression map.
 To use the first method, one should note that the size of the filter must be chosen carefully, or digits with low contrast or smaller size would be erased.
 In this project, I use the regression map to fine tune the region proposal map.
 Details are as follows:

 First, for each positive pixel on the region proposal map, I move and accumulate the pixel value at a new location according to the shifting value predicted by the regression network.
 Considering the accuracy of the regression network, before the accumulation, I enlarge the pixel to a patch whose size is SxS pixels, where S stands for the standard deviation of the prediction.
-After this process, a heatmap can be obtained as follows:
+After this process, a heatmap is obtained as shown in Figure 21.

-![alt text][image21]

-Figure 21.
-The heatmap.
+![The heatmap.][image21]

 Second, I apply a threshold to the heat map, so that an improved mask is obtained.
-It can be seen that the modified mask is more accurate that the raw region proposal map.
+It can be seen in Figure 22 that the modified mask is more accurate that the raw region proposal map.
 Also, I apply connected component analysis to the improved mask, so that center regions for all digits are clearly separated.
 The code for these steps is contained in section 2.2.4 in the [IPython notebook file](./program/Recognition.ipynb).

-![alt text][image22]

-Figure 22.
-The classification map with the modified region proposal map as its mask.
+![The classification map with the modified region proposal map as its mask.][image22]

 Third, for each isolated digit region, I count the pixels for each class.
 Then, the class with most pixels are considered the dominant class for that region.
 I store both the centers and the classes of all isolated digit regions in a list as follows.
 The code for these steps is contained in section 2.2.5 in the [IPython notebook file](./program/Recognition.ipynb).